arjun-1/BEASTvntr/README.md

 ```
 oneOnA1 = 1 / a1
 ```
-For the cases where the mutation rate of the minimum repeat is far lower than that of the other repeats, `a1` blows up, whilst `oneOnA1` remains constrained.
+For the cases where the mutation rate of the minimum repeat is significantly lower than that of the other repeats, `a1` blows up, whilst `oneOnA1` remains constrained.

 ##Known Issues
 During a MCMC run, it is possible that the likelihood makes a sudden unrealistic increase, and that the trace of estimated parameters becomes a flat line: